 The Department expects that students making good progress should have successfully defended their dissertation prospectus by August 31 at the end of their third year.
 This is a requirement for fourth year funding

 When you have completed your course work, and have scheduled the oral qualifying examination, you can initiate the process by submitting a Prospectus Committee form to the Graduate School on-line using GSTS.
+Select the "TGS Forms" tab, and then select the prospectus from the pull-down menu.

 The Graduate School then asks the Department to verify that the course work is complete and a successful prospectus defense occurred.
 So that the Department can do this, the candidate should complete the Department's "Certification of a Dissertation Prospectus" form.